If you'd like to support our preservation efforts (and this wasn't cheap), please consider donating or supporting us on Patreon. Thank you!

 Collision (Havok)

 Background collision draws all the collision meshes in grey, this slightly reduces framerate, but not by more than a few FPS.
-Foreground Collision is the player body collision which is drawn in green, and does not show the faces of the mesh.
+Foreground Collision is the player body collision that is drawn in green and does not show the faces of the mesh.

 NPC